dstackai/dstack/docs/index.md

 # Introduction to dstack

-To run ML workflows, your local machine is often not enough, so you need a way to automate running these workflows using the cloud infrastructure.
+To run ML workflows, your local machine is often not enough.
+That’s why you often have to automate running ML workflows withing the cloud infrastructure.

-Instead of managing infrastructure yourself, writing custom scripts, or using cumbersome MLOps platforms, define your workflows in code and run from command-line.
+Instead of managing infrastructure yourself, writing own scripts, or using cumbersome MLOps platforms, with dstack, you can focus on code while dstack does management of dependencies, infrastructure, and data for you.

-dstack is an alternative to SSH, custom scripts, Docker, KubeFlow, SageMaker, and other tools used for running ML workflows.
+dstack is an alternative to KubeFlow, SageMaker, Docker, SSH, custom scripts, and other tools used often to run ML workflows.

 ### Primary features of dstack:

-1. **Infrastructure as code:** Define workflows and infrastructure requirements declaratively as code. dstack sets up and tears down infrastructure automatically.
+1. **Git-focused:** Define workflows and their hardware requirements declaratively in your code.
-2. **GitOps approach:** dstack is integrated with Git and tracks code automatically.
-   No need to push local changes before running a workflow.
+   When you run a workflow, dstack detects the current branch, commit hash, and local changes.
-3. **Artifacts and tags:** Artifacts are the first-class citizens.
+2. **Data management:** Workflow artifacts are the 1st-class citizens.
-   Once the workflow is finished, assign a tag to it and reuse artifacts in other workflows.
+   Assign tags to finished workflows to reuse their artifacts from other workflows.
+   Version data using tags.
-4. **Environment setup:** No need to build own Docker images or setup CUDA yourself.
+3. **Environment setup:** No need to build custom Docker images or setup CUDA yourself.
 Just specify Conda requirements and they will be pre-configured.
-5. **Interrupted workflows:** Artifacts can be stored in real-time, so you can fully-leverage spot/preemptive instances.
-   Resume workflows from where they were interrupted.
+4. **Interruption-friendly:** Because artifacts can be stored in real-time, you can leverage interruptible (spot/preemptive) instances.
+Workflows can be resumed from where they were interrupted.
-6. **Technology-agnostic:** No need to use specific APIs in your code.
+5. **Technology-agnostic:** No need to use specific APIs in your code.
 Anything that works locally, can run via dstack.
-7. **Dev environments:** Workflows may be not only tasks or applications but also dev environments, such as VS Code, JupyterLab, and Jupyter notebooks.
+6. **Dev environments:** Workflows may be not only tasks and applications but also dev environments, incl.
+   IDEs and notebooks.
-8. **Very easy setup:** Just install the dstack CLI and run workflows in your cloud using your local credentials.
-The state is stored in your cloud storage.
+7. **Very easy setup:** Install the dstack CLI and run workflows in the cloud using your local credentials.
+The state is stored in an S3 bucket.
-   No need to set up any complicated software.
+   No need to set up anything else.